cap-js/change-tracking/README.md

 The system now uses the SAPUI5 default setting `![@UI.PartOfPreview]: true`, such that the table will always shown when navigating to that respective Object page.

-### Disable Facet
+### Disable UI Facet completely

-To not show the changelog facet on compositions subsites, you can use `@changelog.disable_facet` for the facet to not show up.
+If you do not want the UI facet added to a specific UI, you can annotate the service entity with `@changelog.disable_facet`.
+This will disable the automatic addition of the UI faced to this specific entity, but also all views or further projections up the chain.

 ## Modelling Samples